tednaleid/showoff-git-core-concepts/one/01_slide.md

 </div>

 !SLIDE
-# reflog #
+# the reflog #
-the reflog is unique to a repo instance
+unique to a repository instance

-if a commit has been garbage collected it could still exist in a clone
+a garbage collected commit can still exist in a clone

 !SLIDE
 # dangling commit #
-if nothing is pointing at a commit, it's "dangling"
+if nothing is pointing at a commit, it's &#8220;dangling&#8221;

 !SLIDE
 # dangling commit #